Schools White Paper

 Are EHCPs being removed or replaced?

 EHCPs are not being removed under the current proposals.
-Parents’ rights to appeal through tribunal would also remain in place.
+Parents’ and carers rights to appeal through tribunal would also remain in place.

 Will my child lose their specialist school place?